Choose a Driving Test Simulator topic

 No. Driving Test Simulator is a free educational practice tool.
 It does not replace the official driver handbook, licensing test, or rules for your local jurisdiction.

-Driving Test Simulator includes traffic signs, right-of-way, hazard scenes, parking rules, and a mixed mock exam mode.
+Driving Test Simulator includes traffic signs, right-of-way, hazard scenes, parking rules, a road sign image library, a wrong answer notebook, and a 20-question mock exam mode.

 Driving Test Simulator estimates pass probability from your correct rate, number of answered questions, and spread of wrong topic types.
 It is a study signal, not an official score.